tgregory98/Mechanical-schema-conceptualisation/README.md

 	- Populating `etl` nodes from previous stage with `meta` nodes
 	- (Work-in-progress) Computing an pairwise similarity score matrix based of the `meta` nodes, aggregated from:
 		- a structural similarity matrix (taking a very contextual approach)
-		- a inherant similarity matrix (a standard approach)
+		- a inherent similarity matrix (a standard approach)
 	- (Work-in-progress) Deduplication of `etl` nodes
 	- (Work-in-progress) Abstracting the graph by removing very contextual nodes